-Management is responsible for the accompanying financial statements of Dallas Safari Club, which comprise the statement of financial position as of March 31, 2022, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-Management is also responsible for the summarized information presented for the years ended March 31, 2021, and 2020, which is provided for purposes of additional comparative analysis.
+Management is responsible for the accompanying financial statements of Dallas Safari Club, which comprise the statement of financial position as of March 31, 2023, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Management is also responsible for the summarized information presented for the year ended March 31, 2022.